j2kern/wa2-brazilian-numbers/README.md

 # wa2-brazilian-numbers

 wa2-brazilian-numbers is a C# program dealing with finding repetitive numbers for their base number expressions.
+Completed as a programming assignment for digital computation class.

-## Usage
+## Example Output

 ```C#